Diogenes: Reception

+The Cynic Monimus was the slave of a Corinthian money-changer who heard tales about Diogenes from Diogenes' master Xeniades.
+In order that he might become the pupil of Diogenes, Monimus feigned madness by throwing money around until his master discarded him.

 After Diogenes's death, classical Cynicism diverged into two main paths.
 One branch, founded by Zeno of Citium (c.
 334), evolved into Stoicism.
-This school embraced Diogenes's (and indirectly Socrates's) belief in living according to nature and reason, with virtue as the sole basis for happiness and external factors like one's origin and social status regarded as irrelevant.
+This school embraced Diogenes's (and indirectly Socrates's) belief in living according to nature and reason, with virtue as the sole basis for happiness and external factors such as one's origin and social status regarded as irrelevant.
 The other stream, beginning with Crates of Thebes (c.
 365) and ending with Sallustius of Emesa (5th century AD), consisted of a succession of Cynics who preserved many of Diogenes's original principles and practices.

 In ancient times, Cynicism was frequently overlooked in philosophical histories, with Diogenes often dismissed as a harmless eccentric.
 In the second century BC, Hippobotus omitted Cynicism from his list of philosophical schools, but Diogenes Laertius (3rd century AD) later argued that Cynicism was a legitimate school of philosophy, not merely a lifestyle.
-Often misunderstood, Cynicism was not a set of doctrines and did not pretend to the status of philosophical formal system.
+Often misunderstood, Cynicism was not a set of doctrines and did not pretend to the status of a philosophical formal system.
 It was a practical philosophy of action meant to be immediately accessible to everyone, and its adherents lived out their beliefs rather than remaining detached scholars.
 Besides being criticised for their lack of theoretical sophistication, Diogenes and his followers were also condemned for their perceived immorality.
 Critics like Cicero argued that their shameless behaviour undermined traditional moral values.